brunovcg/terret-assignment/README.md

 1- Sort asc and dsc
 2- If we could control the backend delegate the pagination for it.
 Since sorting was not available in the API, I had to fetch everything and sort in the client side.
 Search was available, we could use the server pagination but as we had to get all for sort, I just paginated on the client.
 3- Refine the UI and Layouts
-4 - Add E2E tests with Playwright or TestCafe to cover user flows.
+4- Add E2E tests with Playwright or TestCafe to cover user flows.
+5- Make table columns not change size causing this resizing glitch 6- In case this API required an authentication we could implement a session based auth, avoiding JWT Tokens for better security
+7- If we need more pages we could implement a router such as React Router Dom for a SPA app.